DataDog/integrations-core/twemproxy/README.md

        port: 22222
    ```

-2. [Restart the Agent][5] to begin sending twemproxy metrics to Datadog.
+2. [Restart the Agent][5] to begin sending Twemproxy metrics to Datadog.

 #### Containerized